WiVRn #

 If a firewall is installed, make sure ports 5353/UDP and 9757/UDP+TCP are open for Avahi and WiVRn itself, respectively.

-If using Nvidia proprietary drivers, have Monado Vulkan Layers installed, otherwise games will crash with a segmentation fault.
+If using Nvidia proprietary drivers older than 565, install the Monado Vulkan Layers, otherwise games will crash with a segmentation fault.

 For audio in WiVRn, you will need to assign applications, or the system as a whole, to output audio to the virtual output “WiVRn” which is created upon connection between the server and the headset.